Nature-based learning at Wilder Doddington

 When visiting Wilder Doddington ALL participants should wear clothing that you don’t mind getting dirty.

-During the winter – long trousers, waterproof or splash suit, wellington boots or walking boots, hat, gloves and scarf.
+During winter – long trousers, waterproof or splash suit, wellington boots or walking boots, hat, gloves and scarf.

 To find out more information and to book your visit, please get in touch: